Florida: European arrival

 Florida was the first region of what is now the contiguous United States to be visited and settled by Europeans.
-The earliest known European explorers came with the Spanish conquistador Juan Ponce de León.
-Ponce de León spotted and landed on the peninsula on April 2, 1513.
-He named it La Florida in recognition of the verdant landscape and because it was the Easter season, which the Spaniards called Pascua Florida (Festival of Flowers).
+The first recorded European explorers to reach Florida were Spaniards led by Juan Ponce de León, who sighted the peninsula on April 2, 1513, and came ashore the next day.
+He named it La Florida in recognition of the Easter season (Pascua Florida) and the region's abundant flora.
 The following day they came ashore to seek information and take possession of this new land.
-The story that he was searching for the Fountain of Youth is mythical and appeared only long after his death.
+The story that he was searching for the Fountain of Youth is apocryphal and appeared only long after his death.

-In May 1539, Conquistador Hernando de Soto skirted the coast of Florida, searching for a deep harbor to land.
+In May 1539, Hernando de Soto skirted the coast of Florida, searching for a deep harbor to land.
 He described a thick wall of red mangroves spread mile after mile, some reaching as high as 70 ft, with intertwined and elevated roots making landing difficult.
+Europeans introduced Christianity, cattle, horses, sheep, the Spanish language, and more to Florida.
+During the 1520s, an estimated 700,000 Native Americans lived in Florida, but by 1700, the number decreased to only around 2,000 people.

-The Spanish introduced Christianity, cattle, horses, sheep, the Castilian language, and more to Florida.
-Spain established several settlements in Florida, with varying degrees of success.
-In 1559, Don Tristán de Luna y Arellano established a settlement at present-day Pensacola, making it the first attempted settlement in Florida, but it was mostly abandoned by 1561.
+In the 1500s, Spain established several settlements in Florida, like in 1559 when Don Tristán de Luna y Arellano established a settlement at present-day Pensacola, making it one of the first settlements in Florida.
+It was mostly abandoned by 1561.
 In 1564–1565, there was a French settlement at Fort Caroline, in present Duval County, which was destroyed by the Spanish.

-In 1565, the settlement of St. Augustine (San Agustín) was established under the leadership of admiral and governor Pedro Menéndez de Avilés, creating what would become one of the oldest, continuously occupied European settlements in the continental U.S. and establishing the first generation of Floridanos and the Government of Florida.
-Spain maintained strategic control over the region by converting the local tribes to Christianity.
+Today a reconstructed version of the fort stands in its location within Jacksonville, constructed in the mid-1960s.
+In 1565, the settlement of St. Augustine (San Agustín) was established under the leadership of admiral and governor Pedro Menéndez de Avilés, creating what would become the oldest, continuously occupied European settlements in the continental U.S. and establishing the first generation of Floridanos and the Government of Florida.
 The marriage between Luisa de Abrego, a free black domestic servant from Seville, and Miguel Rodríguez, a white Segovian, occurred in 1565 in St. Augustine.
 It is the first recorded Christian marriage in the continental United States.

-Some Spanish married or had unions with Pensacola, Creek, or African women, both slave and free, and their descendants created a mixed-race population of mestizos and mulattoes.
+Some Floridanos married or had unions with Pensacola, Creek, or African women, both slave and free, and their descendants created a mixed-race population of mestizos and mulattoes.
 The Spanish encouraged slaves from the Thirteen Colonies to come to Florida as a refuge, promising freedom in exchange for conversion to Catholicism.
-King Charles II of Spain issued a royal proclamation freeing all slaves who fled to Spanish Florida and accepted conversion and baptism.
+King Charles II of Spain issued a royal proclamation freeing all slaves who fled to Florida and accepted conversion and baptism.
 Most went to the area around St. Augustine, but escaped slaves also reached Pensacola.
-St. Augustine had mustered an all-black militia unit defending Spanish Florida as early as 1683.
+St. Augustine had mustered an all-black militia unit defending Florida as early as 1683.